We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Tip 7.
 Clean Up iPhone Storage

-If you don't take good care of your iPhone, the performance of the device will be affected even if the storage is 256GB.
+If you don't take good care of your iPhone, its performance will be affected even if the storage is 256GB.
 So one of the best ways to keep the device running smoothly is to clean the app cache and redundant data.
-Uninstall useless apps or make use of some handy cache cleaner apps can help a lot.
+Uninstalling useless apps or using some handy cache cleaner apps can help a lot.

 Tip 8.
 Reset All Settings